Join

 where: users.id == user_profiles.user_id

-🤔 Choose the appropriate join type using the
+2. 🤔 Choose the appropriate join type using the `retain` parameter based on your data requirements.

-The join operations allow us to bring together data from multiple sources, creating a rich dataset for analysis that includes sales performance, customer behavior, inventory status, and category-level benchmarks.
+The `join` operations allow us to bring together data from multiple sources, creating a rich dataset for analysis that includes sales performance, customer behavior, inventory status, and category-level benchmarks.